Submitty/submitty.github.io/README.md

 ```bash
 bundle install
 ```
+Note: The installation may take some time, so please be patient if it is stuck installing a file.
 ### Running the Site

 To view the site locally, and the results of any changes you make,